 2.Train your staff.
 Perhaps those working with you do need some additional training.
 This shouldn’t be a reason to do everything yourself.

 3. Relax.
 There’s no sense in letting pressure for perfection bring you undue stress.
-While perfection would be great, it’s usually not expected.

 - Give yourself a break.
 It’s just not possible for you to do everything yourself, nor should you want to.